alexrothenberg/alexrothenberg.github.com/_posts/2014-01-06-learning-d3-by-building-a-chart.js.md

 loadData()
 {% endhighlight %}

-1. Line 1 - we wrap the call to `d3.tsv` in a new the `loadData` function.
+1. Line 1 - we wrap the call to `d3.tsv` in a new `loadData` function.
 2. Line 2-4 - pick which data file to load (we cannot hardcode 'data/snow.tsv' anymore)
-3. Lines 7-9 - Remember when we talked about thinking in joins and how d3 binds data to dom elements.
-Previously we only had the `enter()` line which handles the case when there are more rows of data than dom elements.
-Now we need to handle the opposite case when there are more dom elements than rows of data.
+3. Lines 7-9 - Remember when we talked about thinking in joins and how d3 binds data to DOM elements?
+Previously we only had the `enter()` line which handles the case when there are more rows of data than DOM elements.
+Now we need to handle the opposite case when there are more DOM elements than rows of data.
 In that case we use `exit()` and delete those elements.

 <div class="demo" style="text-align:center; height:350px; width:80%;">
   <div class="github_link"><a href="/examples/d3-chart/different-statistics.html" target="_blank">http://alexrothenberg.github.com/examples/d3-chart/different-statistics.html</a></div>